-MED 312 WRITING ABOUT THE ARTS
+MED 312 WRITING ABOUT THE ARTS CREDITS: 4

-Writing about the Arts focuses on the features aspect of print, broadcast and digital journalism, including interest or Point of View stories, reviews, analyses and columns about the arts: works of art, artist profiles, recorded and live performances, broadcast and cable programming literature, Claymation, anime, theatre, photography, internet art and blog art reviews.
+Writing about the Arts focuses on the features aspect of print, broadcast and digital journalism, including interest or Point of View stories, reviews, analyses and columns about the arts: works of art, artist profiles, recorded and live performances, broadcast and cable programming literature, Claymation, anime, theater, photography, internet art and blog art reviews.
 Offered spring of even-numbered years.
-Prerequisite: One 200-level MED/COM or WRT course.
+Prerequisite: One 200-level MED or WRT course.

-MED 321 DIGITAL JOURNALISM
+MED 321 DIGITAL JOURNALISM CREDITS: 4

 MED 321 examines digital journalism which includes the development, analysis, and social implications of digital journalism including broadcasting, cable, satellite, online websites, blogs and citizen journalism.
 We will examine the historical, social, cultural, economic, and political influences, as well as the impact these areas have on digital journalism.
 Offered spring of even-numbered years.
-Prerequisites: MED/COM 203, MED/COM 216
+Prerequisites: MED 203, MED 216